AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-29-multiple-modals-on-one-page-using-html-css-and-javascript.md

 They'll share some of the same underlying structure and logic, but I've split them into separate sections to make it easier for you to find what you're looking for.

 Each one will include a CodePen demo with the full source code.
+The examples will show me opening just two modals on the same page to keep things simple, but you can still open more with the same code.

 ## Table of Contents
 - [Shared Code for Modals (Stacked + Side by Side)](#shared-code-for-modals-stacked--side-by-side)